JairParra/Kaggle_Reddit_Multiclass_Classification/README.md

 - Workload division; please update accordingly.

 ### Jair:
-- Finish uploadin the nltk/spacy tutorials and setting up.
+- Finish uploadin the nltk/spacy tutorials and setting up. **done**
-- Naive Bayes implementatio (compatible with sklearn).
+- Naive Bayes implementation (compatible with sklearn).

 ## Ashray:
 - Get to know how to use nltk, spacy, re